chkimes/graphql-net/README.md

 This library is an implementation of the GraphQL spec that converts GraphQL queries to IQueryable.
 That IQueryable can then be executed using the ORM of your choice.

-Here's a descriptive example, using an example from [http://facebook.github.io/graphql/#sec-Language.Query-Document.Arguments](the GraphQL spec):
+Here's a descriptive example, using an example from [the GraphQL spec](http://facebook.github.io/graphql/#sec-Language.Query-Document.Arguments):

 ```
 {